COMP2160-Game-Development/Prac-02/README.md

 transform.Translate(Vector3.forward * speed * acceleration * Time.deltaTime, Space.Self);
 ```

 Save your script, hit play and test the car's behaviour.
 You might want to turn your `turningRate` to 0 first to give yourself some more control.
+You can also print the input value to the console for debugging, and to get more practice at using the console for debugging.

-Once your car is moving, your next task is to repeat this process using the x value of your input to control the car's rotation.
+Next, following the patterns you've learnt so far, use the x value of your input to control the car's rotation.

-## Step 5 - Modulating speed (20 min)
+## Step 5 - Modulating speed (15 min)
 We're now going to give our car a "turbo" boost option, which allows the player to increase their speed for a short period of time.
 We'll use an event-driven approach to get this value.

 Open your Input Action Asset again and add a new Action to the ActionMap.
 Name it "turbo".
 This time, we want the Action Type to be set to "Button", as we want to receive whether it is pressed or not.
 For more info on the difference between these types, [see the documentation](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Actions.html#action-types).